Also known as: Fibromyositis and Fibrositis

 The cause is unknown.
 Possible causes or triggers of fibromyalgia include:

-The following conditions may be seen with fibromyalgia or mimic its symptoms:
+The following conditions may be seen with fibromyalgia or have similar symptoms:

 Pain is the main symptom of fibromyalgia.
 It may be mild to severe.